-Gasfrac (Fig.11c): General: If gas pressure rises sufficiently that it equals the local stress plus the tensile strength of the rock, then fracturing may be invoked.
+Gasfrac (Fig.12c): General: If gas pressure rises sufficiently that it equals the local stress plus the tensile strength of the rock, then fracturing may occur.
 This mechanism is a pure fracture mechanics-controlled phenomenon.
-Fracture mechanics states that the fracture will grow at a velocity close to the speed of sound in the rock as long as water can be accessed at the crack tip, which in a saturated rock should be the case.
+In pure crystalline materials, the fracture will grow at a velocity close to the speed of sound in the rock if water can be accessed at the crack tip.
+However, it is more common for fractures to propagate at speeds of between millimetres to 10’s centimetres per second in clay-rich rocks.
 As the crack propagates, strain occurs perpendicular to the direction of growth.
 If the rock is homogenously stressed, this deformation will be purely tensile and the fracture is a simple opening of the rock.
 If the stress field is heterogeneous, gas fracturing may result in some shear between the two fracture surfaces.
 This will result in some strain parallel to the fracture plane.
 While the fracture is pressurised, it will remain open.
 As gas pressure is relieved, the fracture will close.
-The two surfaces of the fracture will no longer perfectly match and therefore closure is not complete, meaning that permanent strain persists.
-Gas fracturing is therefore synonymous with strain perpendicular with gas movement, with pathway growth being rapid.
+The two surfaces of the fracture will no longer perfectly match and therefore closure is not complete, meaning that some permanent strain persists.
+Gas fracturing is therefore synonymous with strain perpendicular with gas movement, with pathway growth being rapid compared with dilatancy flow (3×104 to > 3×106 times faster).
 Opalinus Clay: The direction of fracture propagation is controlled by the stress field and the anisotropic nature of OPA.
-Windhausen et al. (2023) showed marked differences in tensile strength of the OPA with respect to bedding.
+Winhausen et al. (2023) showed marked differences in tensile strength of the OPA with respect to bedding.
 Therefore, in OPA it is expected that the layering of the rock will strongly influence the direction of fracture propagation.
+It is also noted that the stress field and the bedding anisotropy are not coincident at the Mont Terri rock laboratory and that shear stresses are likely.
 In the scenario of interest for radioactive waste disposal, gas pressure is likely to increase slowly and dilatant pathway flow will be invoked before gas fracture occurs.
-The latter is only likely to occur if dilatant pathway formation is insufficient to relieve gas pressure over time.
+The latter is only likely to occur if gas generation rates are sufficiently high and dilatant pathway formation is insufficient to relieve gas pressure over time.

 4.2 Interpretation of Event 1